-- Hospitalization rates due to diabetes and adult asthma among Black or African American residents are four and six times the rate of Whites respectively in Fairfax. - The percent of persons living with a disability is twice as high for individuals living in poverty. - Chronic conditions rated as one of the top health issues among survey respondents, and aging related concerns ranked highly particularly for respondents over age 50 and those who took the survey in a language other than English or Spanish.
+- Hospitalization rates due to diabetes and adult asthma among Black or African American residents are four and six times the rate of Whites respectively in Fairfax. - The percent of persons living with a disability is twice as high for individuals living in poverty in Fairfax and Loudoun Counties. - Chronic conditions rated as one of the top health issues among survey respondents, and aging related concerns ranked highly particularly for respondents over age 50 and those who took the survey in a language other than English or Spanish. - An increased presence of obesity and diabetes was identified in the Loudoun County Forces of Change discussions.